China’s Algorithm Outsmarts U.S. Hypersonic Missile Defense

 Nonetheless, the ability to model and potentially outmaneuver U.S. interceptors marks a major milestone.
 This capability enables Chinese military planners to enhance the survivability of their hypersonic arsenal during an actual strike, thereby elevating the strategic risks.

-Implications for U.S.–China Strategic Stability
+Implications for U.S.–China Stability

 The introduction of an algorithm capable of bypassing American missile defenses could undermine the deterrence value of U.S. strategic systems.
 As a result, Washington may feel compelled to develop even more aggressive countermeasures, potentially including offensive cyber capabilities to disable command-and-control nodes before missiles are launched.